openstack/openstack-ansible/doc/source/install-guide/configure-federation-mapping.rst

       }
   ]

-The interpretation of the above mapping rule is that any federated user authenticated by the IdP is mapped to an ``ephemeral`` (non-existant) user in keystone.
-The user is a member of a group named ``fedgroup``, which in turn is in a domain called ``Default``.
-The user's ID and Name (federation always uses the same value for both properties) for all OpenStack services will be the value of ``upn``.
+The interpretation of the above mapping rule is that any federation user authenticated by the IdP maps to an ``ephemeral`` (non-existant) user in keystone.
+The user is a member of a group named ``fedgroup``.
+This is in a domain called ``Default``.
+The user's ID and Name (federation uses the same value for both properties) for all OpenStack services is the value of ``upn``.